hsd1121/hsd1121.github.io/_pages/about.md

 Research Interests
 ======
 My research specialization is in robotics and artificial intelligence.
-Specifically, I solve path planning, perception, and deep learning problems in robotics applications.
+Specifically, I solve path planning, perception, and deep learning problems for robotics applications.
 This includes deploying solutions in simulation environments such as Gazebo and AirSim as well as real-world applications utilizing DJI's frameworks.

-Education
+Education and Work Experience
 ======
 I am working on my Ph.D. in Computer Science at the University of Maryland, College Park.
 I obtained my M.S. in Computer Engineering from Virginia Tech in 2017 and my B.S. in Computer Engineering from Virginia Tech in 2014.
 I have also interned with NASA JPL during my Ph.D. as well as multiple summers with the Federal Goverment during my B.S. and M.S.